zyrill/nextcloud-fpm-alpine/README.md

 # nextcloud-fpm-alpine
-Latest Nextcloud based on php:7.2.9-fpm-alpine3.8 with opcode caching enabled for performance.
+Latest Nextcloud based on a recent php:fpm-alpine with opcode caching enabled for performance.

-Nextcloud version: 13.0.6
+Nextcloud version: 14.0.3

 For security reasons, consider disabling or even better: redirecting port 80 with a HTTP 302 redirection to 443 and enable TLS (SSL).
 Use the nginx config file for this.